bindas1/ComputerGraphics/assignment_1/readme.txt

 r = radius

 verticalv = (d.a)a
 projonaxis = (o-c.a)a  - vector from c to the projection of o on the vector a

-d-verticalp is projection of the d vector on the plane perpendicular to the vector a passing by o c+projonaxis is the projection of o on the vector a
+d-verticalv is projection of the d vector on the plane perpendicular to the vector a passing by o c+projonaxis is the projection of o on the vector a

 From equation:
 ||o+t(d-verticalv)-(c+projonaxis)|| - r = 0